 The homemade rice krispies may also be used to make rice krispies bars for school lunches and snacks.
-Click here for a recipe for homemade marshmallow.
+Click here for a homemade marshmallow recipe.

 More Recipes for Healthy, Homemade Cold Cereals

 Love these homemade rice krispies?
-Here are more healthy versions of boxed factory cereals and rice recipes.
+Here are more healthy versions of boxed store cereals and rice recipes.

-- Click here for a gluten free homemade breakfast cereal made with sprouted brown rice.
+- Gluten free cold breakfast cereal recipe made with sprouted brown rice.

-* Click here for an article on why I use white rice and not brown.
+* Why I use white rice vs brown.